 Not only will you get your dose of socializing during social distancing, but you’ll also get to sneak some study time in too.
 You can even take it a step further and play event planner by coming up with some fun games or even putting together an agenda for the online meet-up!

 More of a solo studier?
 After studying, try explaining what you’ve learned.
 Tell it to your cat, dog, bunny, an unsuspecting sibling (they probably owe you one anyway)!
 You can even practice in front of a mirror or record yourself.

 Remember, if you can explain it, then you’ve aced studying.

-Online classes can be tough, but as long as we find ways to adapt to it, we can get some amazing results.
+Online classes can be tough, but as long as we find ways to adapt to them, we can get some amazing results.